arekinath/illumos-kvm/README.md

 ===========================

 NB: Work-in-progress repository for AMD-V support.
-Presently the module will load on my single CPU HP Microserver, and I can boot an OpenBSD 4.7 VM for a while.
+Presently the module will load on my HP Microserver, and I can boot an OpenBSD/amd64 4.9 VM.
+There are remarkably few issues at this stage, but it may set fire to your cat, etc.
-There are still issues, this may set fire to your cat, etc.  Working on it!
+Working on it, testers encouraged!

-Also, the dtrace stuff is not there yet, nor are the kstats.
-Probably need to preserve more state before/after a VMENTER/#VMEXIT.
-You know how these things go.
+The kstats stuff is not done yet.
+I am probably over-preserving state before/after a VMRUN/#VMEXIT in the name of stability-over-performance.
+Will correct in time.

   -- Joshua M. Clulow (freenode: LeftWing)
      <josh@sysmgr.org>